On geometrically finite degenerations I: boundaries of main hyperbolic components: Pointed Hubbard trees

 \subsection{Pointed simplicial tuning}

 If $\delta(\vp) \geq 2$, we define a combinatorial operation called {\em pointed simplicial tuning} on a pointed Hubbard tree $(H, \p)$.

 Let $(H_Q, \vp')$ be a marked pointed simplicial Hubbard tree of degree $\delta(p)$ associated to a monic and centered polynomial $Q$.
 The marking gives an identification of the incident edges with external rays for $H_Q$.
 Let $H_\vp$ be the regulated hull of $H_Q$ with the landing points of those external rays (viewed as an abstract angled tree).
 As the first step, we remove $\vp$ and glue the $H_\vp$ to the incident edges at $\vp$.
+We remark that to be more precise, we need to remove $T_{\vp}= H \cap U_\vp$, where $U_{\vp}$ is the Fatou component of $\vp$ for the polynomial $P$ associated to the Hubbard tree $H$, and glue back $H_{\vp}$.

 Let $w \in H$ be a preimage of $\vp$.
-If $\delta(w) = 1$, since incident edges of $w$ corresponds to vertices in $H_\vp$, we remove $w$ and glue the regulated hull of those corresponding vertices in $H_\vp$ (viewed as an abstract angled tree) to the incident edges at $w$.
+Suppose that $\delta(w) = 1$.
+Note that the incident edges of $w$ corresponds to vertices in $H_\vp$, we can thus remove $w$ and glue the regulated hull of those corresponding vertices in $H_\vp$ (viewed as an abstract angled tree) to the incident edges at $w$.

 If $\delta(w) \geq 2$, we need to specify the pullback map as follows.
 Let be a polynomial of degree $\delta(w)$ with critical values $z_1,..., z_k$ such that under $Q$, each $z_i$ is eventually mapped to a periodic critical cycle or a repelling periodic cycle on the boundary of a bounded Fatou component for $Q$.